tc39/proposal-string-dedent/README.md

 ## Proposed solution

-Allow specifying triple-, quintuple, or septuple, or any-odd-number-uple backtick-delimited literals, which behave almost the same as a regular single backticked template literal, with a few key differences:
+Allow prefixing backticks with `@`, for a template literal behaving almost the same as a regular single backticked template literal, with a few key differences:

 - The string is automatically "dedented", along the lines of what the dedent library does.
 A simple strawman algorithm:
   - the first line (including the opening delimiter) is ignored